JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 # **Wax Crate Deployment Documentation**
-When deploying this application, I deployed very early on in the development stages to ensure that I had a solid platform to work on and to ensure that I didn’t run in to any problems towards the project submission.
+When deploying this application, I deployed very early on in the development stages to ensure that I had a solid platform to work on and to and so I didn’t run in to any problems towards the project submission.
 I also wanted to get set up on my production database as soon as possible so that I could begin to fill it with entries.
 If you wish to use this code as a starting point for your own project, I recommend adopting the same philosophy.
 The way I developed this application might seem a little backwards.
 I'm going to break this down into a few significant sections.

 * ### [Project Set Up](#project-set-up)
 * ### [AWS Set Up](#aws-set-up)